ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/migration/methodology.md

 ## Identify non-portable settings

-Inspecting the building options and the source code of the applciation provides useful information.
+Inspecting the building options and the source code of the application provides useful information.
+Look out for:

-In `src/main.cpp`:
+- assembly code - which will need to be rewritten,
+- instrinsics - which can be ported with minimal changes using for example [SIMD Everywhere (SIMDe)](https://github.com/simd-everywhere/simde),
+- build options - which may be architecture-specific.

+Let's illustrate this with our example, in `src/main.cpp`:
 - The header file `x86intrin.h` won't be available when building natively on aarch64.
-- The function `SobelSimd` may need to be re-written: all the intrinsics prefixed with `_mm_` won't be supported on aarch64.
+- The function `SobelSimd` uses x86_64 intrinsics (prefixed with `_mm_`).

 In `src/CMakeLists.txt`: